getcoding-ca/handbook/docs/Modules/2-frontend.md

 - Stateless components
 - react-router

+## AI Agent-Based Development

+A key focus of this module is learning to effectively use AI coding agents like [Cursor Agent Mode](https://docs.cursor.com/agent) or GitHub Copilot Agent Mode (in preview).
+This is becoming an essential skill that employers expect.
+Throughout the module, students will:

+### Tips

+For coaches:

+- Cursor has a good free tier
+- Start this towards mid/end of the module
+- Expect students to code using angets for a few sessions

+For students:

+- Always review and understand generated code
+- Start with clear requirements and component design before engaging the AI
+- Break down problems and solve them step by step vs. just asking for the whole thing.
+Example:
+  - Start with a simple component
+  - Add button 1
+  - Add button 2
+  - Add styling

 ## Avoid:

-- Performance optimization
+- React Performance Optimization
-- Redux: We have tried redux with 2 students and they both suffered.
-Both coaches regretted the decision.
+- Redux: We have tried redux with multiple students and they have suffered.
+The coaches regretted the decision too.

 ## Projects: